2022 Venge Silencieux Cabernet Sauvignon

 Kills Caymus, destroys Duckhorn, and slays Silver Oak!

-I've stocked every vintage of this wine back to 2010, and it is a wine that is always a great snapshot of the vintage.
-Kirk includes fruit from Calistoga, Oakville, and Rutherford for the composition of Silencieux, and this showcases classic valley floor richness, density, and style.
-Translate, this stuff is drop dead gorgeous!
+I've stocked every vintage of this wine back to 2010, and it is always a great snapshot of the vintage.
+Kirk includes grapes from Calistoga, Oakville, and Rutherford for the composition of Silencieux, and this showcases classic valley floor richness, density, and style.

 Before I get into my own tasting notes, I must remind you that we never get enough of this wine.
 We sold 300+ cases last year before it ran out -- we could have easily sold a bunch more.
 I attribute the success of this wine to its very high quality-to-price ratio.
 As I've said in the past, this destroys a lot of more well known Cabs that cost two to three times the price.